-We will pay you \$20 for the first intake interview session, \$30 for the second, and \$20 for the third intake session.
-You will receive a \$50 bonus for the inpatient admission, and \$100 for each of the 3 laboratory sessions.
-You will also be paid a \$50 bonus for completing all components of the laboratory sessions.
-Therefore, for completion of the laboratory phase, you will receive a total of \$470.
+We will pay you \$20 for a remote intake interview session or \$25 for an in-person intake interview session, \$25 for the imagery and relaxation training session, and \$100 for each of the 3 laboratory sessions.
+You will also be paid a \$50 bonus for completing the laboratory sessions.
+Therefore, for completion of the laboratory phase, you will receive up to a total of \$400.

-To assist you in recovery during the outpatient phase, you will earn chances to win a prize ranging from 0 to \$100 for each scheduled appointment that you keep.
+To assist you in recovery, you will earn chances to win a prize ranging from 0 to \$100 for each scheduled appointment that you keep.
 You will earn a chance to draw a prize, regardless of whether the urine sample you provide is clean or not.
-For every thrice/weekly appointment you attend, the chance to draw a prize from a fish bowl increases by one.
+For every twice-weekly appointment you attend, the chance to draw a prize from a fish bowl increases by one.
 The fish bowl prizes are valued at 0, \$1, \$5, \$20, or \$100.
 Failure to keep your scheduled appointment, or failure to take your study medication will reset the number of draws to one.
-A flat \$20 payment for the completion of weekly appointments may also be used instead of the fish bowl.
+A flat \$20 payment per week of treatment for completion of weekly appointments may also be used instead of the fish bowl.

-In addition, for your participation in smartphone reminders you will be reimbursed at \$2 a day, with a \$6 bonus for completing all 7 days, hence a possible total of \$20 a week, for the duration of the outpatient phase.
-In addition, you will receive \$20 for week 5, and a \$20 bonus for completing the entire 8 weeks of study.
-You will also receive \$25 per week for using the eMocha smartphone App for taking the study medication.
-Therefore, the total that you may be reimbursed if you complete all aspects of the study and the follow-up interviews will be \$830 plus the various amounts won for keeping appointments throughout the study.
+In addition, for your participation in smartphone reminders you will be reimbursed at \$2 a day, with a \$6 bonus for completing all 7 days for smartphone survey completion, hence a possible total of \$20 a week, or \$160 for all 8 weeks of the study.
+You will also receive \$25 per week for using the eMocha smartphone App for taking study medication.
+In addition, you will receive \$25 for week 3, \$25 for week 5, \$25 for week 6, and a \$25 bonus for completing the entire 8 weeks of study.
+Therefore, the total that you may be reimbursed if you complete all aspects of the study and the smartphone monitoring will be \$860 plus the various amounts won for keeping appointments throughout the study.